ddev/ddev/docs/content/users/basics/troubleshooting.md

 # Troubleshooting

 Things might go wrong!
-Besides the suggestions on this page don't forget about [Stack Overflow](https://stackoverflow.com/tags/ddev) and [the ddev issue queue](https://github.com/drud/ddev/issues) and [other support options](../support.md).
+Besides the suggestions on this page don't forget about [Stack Overflow](https://stackoverflow.com/tags/ddev) and [the DDEV issue queue](https://github.com/drud/ddev/issues) and [other support options](../support.md).
 And see [Docker troubleshooting suggestions](../install/docker-installation.md#testing-and-troubleshooting-your-docker-installation).

 ## General Troubleshooting Strategies